Winemaker Ryan Deovlet and Proprietor Kevin Gleason

 In Santa Barbara County the name "Refugio" has deep roots.

-For thousands of years this land was the domain of the Chumash.
-The first Spaniards arrived in the area in 1769, led by Don Gaspar de Portolá.
-Among Portolá’s men was a Sergeant named José Francisco de Ortega.
-When Ortega retired several years later, he petitioned the King of Spain for a land grant of a particularly stunning stretch of coastline west of Santa Barbara.
-He named this swath of land “Rancho Nuestra Señora del Refugio” or the “Ranch of Our Lady of Refuge.”
+The first Spaniards arrived in the area in 1769.
+Among the Spanish explorers was a Sergeant named José Francisco de Ortega.
+Ortega was taken with a particularly stunning stretch of coastline west of Santa Barbara and petitioned the King of Spain for a land grant.
+He named this swath of land “Rancho Nuestra Señora del Refugio” or “Ranch of Our Lady of Refuge.”
 The original Refugio Ranch.

 Ortega's 26,529 acre ranch stretched from Cojo Canyon in the west to Refugio Canyon in the east.
 If one follows Refugio Canyon from the sea, up and over the Santa Ynez Mountains into the valley, you arrive at our present-day Refugio Ranch.
 Our 415 acre estate is nestled into the north face of the Santa Ynez Mountains, with a mile of the Santa Ynez River snaking through the property.

 For hundreds of years this has been cattle country.
 When the Gleason Family purchased the land in 2004 we kept the original name of the cattle ranch - Refugio Ranch - to honor the history and spirit of what came before us.